redmix-run/redmix/packages/create-redmix-rsc-app/README.md

-# Create Redwood RSC App
+# Create Redmix RSC App

-This is the RedwoodJS RSC quick-start installer.
-It's designed to get you started as fast as possible with a new RedwoodJS project with RSC support enabled.
+This is the Redmix RSC quick-start installer.
+It's designed to get you started as fast as possible with a new Redmix project with RSC support enabled.

 It's _very_ opinionated.
-If you need more control over your project setup, please use our standard RedwoodJS installer.
+If you need more control over your project setup, please use our standard Redmix installer.

 ## Usage